 There are recipes for chai spice that use different flavors, but the four that seem to be common to most recipes are cinnamon, ginger, cardamom and cloves.
 Cardamom is a native of India and is what gives the drink its very distinctive flavor.
 It is also rather expensive in the average sized spice bottle.
 I don’t want you to gasp with sticker shock!
 It causes other shoppers start to back away, then turn and move rapidly in the other direction.
 Not that I have personal knowledge –maybe they all just remembered an appointment at the same time.
 An average sized bottle will make several batches but you can also look for it in ethnic sections of the grocery store or ethnic stores where it is less expensive.
 Amish stores are another less expensive source, if you happen to live near one.

 This recipe is Americanized with iced tea mix as the base and nondairy creamer and nonfat milk as the latte.
-The spices used, other than the cardamom, are ones frequently found in most cupboards.
-I experimented with different combinations and with the amount of sugars before arriving at this.
 A HUGE thank you to the Fabulous Four , including the once-Secret Sister, who taste tested and offered opinions.
 You’ll thank them too since we all ended up with this smooth, spicy and satisfying drink!

 You can package this for gifts for your Secret Sister, friends and neighbors in small decorative containers, or jars.
 For favors or just a taste gifts, you can make packets like these.
 I printed the recipe on the plain back of scrapbook paper, stapled a snack sized bag with one serving of the drink to the paper and then folded it in thirds and tied it with a ribbon.
-A presentation copy of the recipe is available for download on A Pinch of Joy facebook from the Exclusive Download page.
+A presentation copy of the recipe is available for download here.

 You might also like to check out this Chai Bread recipe!